riv/Frontend-Practical-Backend/README.md

 2. start up the containers

-$ make build && make run
+$ make build && make up

 3. share the connection with ngrok